saumya/CreateReactApp-101/README.md

 RnD with create-react-app
 ==========================

+ - While react-router is good for a large project, it just is not suitable for projects, which has to be embeded into another project.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>